 In August 2006, UCMC entered into a forward starting swap transaction against contemplated variable rate borrowing for the Center for Care and Discovery.
 This is a cash flow hedge against interest on the variable rate debt.
 The fair value of these swap agreements is the estimated amount that the Medical Center would have to pay or receive to terminate the agreements as of the consolidated balance sheet date, taking into account current interest rates and the current creditworthiness of the swap counterparty.
 The swap values are based on the London Interbank Rate ("LIBOR").
 The inputs to the fair value estimate are considered Level 2 in the fair value hierarchy.
 The effective date of the swap was August 2011.
 In July 2011, UCMC novated the original swap agreement to divide the original notional amount in two equal parts between financial institutions.
-The fair value of the terminated portion of the hedge on the date of the novation was recorded in net assets in the amount of \$35,123 and will be amortized into interest expense over the life of the related debt, commencing on the date the Center for Care and Discovery was placed into service.
+The fair value of the terminated portion of the hedge on the date of the novation was recorded in net assets in the amount of \$35,123 and is being amortized into interest expense over the life of the related debt, commencing on February 23, 2013, the date the Center for Care and Discovery was placed into service.
 The new agreement is being accounted for as a hedge.
 The combined notional amount of the swap is \$325,000 and the effective start date was August 2011.
 Management determined that the interest rate swaps are effective, and have qualified for hedge accounting.

-Management has recognized a net recovery (loss) of ineffectiveness of approximately \$3,000 and \$(3,700) in 2013 and 2012.
+Management has recognized a net recovery of ineffectiveness of approximately \$500 and \$3,000 in 2014 and 2013.
 This movement reflects the spread between tax exempt interest rates and LIBOR during the period.
-The effective portion of these swaps are included in other changes in unrestricted net assets.
+The effective portion of these swaps is included in other changes in unrestricted net assets.
 The interest rate swaps terminate on February 1, 2044.
-Cash settlement payments related to the swaps for 2013 and 2012 were \$7,900 and \$10,900, respectively.
-These payments were accumulated in net assets while the Center for Care and Discovery was under construction, and will be amortized into depreciation expense over the life of the building, commencing on the date the Center for Care and Discovery was placed into service.
+Cash settlement payments related to the swaps for 2013 were \$7,900.
+These payments were accumulated in net assets while the Center for Care and Discovery was under construction, and are being amortized into depreciation expense over the life of the building.
+Amortization commenced on February 23, 2013, the date the Center for Care and Discovery was placed into service.
+Cash settlement payments after the Center for Care and Discovery was placed into service are recorded in interest expense.
+These payments were \$4,300 and \$12,400 for 2013 and 2014, respectively.